dailing616/MA-Thesis-Calorie-Labeling/README.md

 Data Ownership
 ========
 The research data is owned by Indranil Goswami and Oleg Urminsky.
-Please contact Dr. Goswami at goswami4@buffalo.edu for access to raw data.
+Please contact Dr. Goswami at goswami4@buffalo.edu for access to raw data files.